 What is GZ and why it is important?

-In simple words, centre of gravity (G) of the ship for a particular condition remains same.
+In simple words, the centre of gravity (G) of the ship for a particular condition remains the same.

-This generate a lever (GZ) that brings the vessel back to normal.
+This generates a lever (GZ) that brings the vessel back to normal.

-GZ would increase as the angle of heel increases because with increase in heel the centre of buoyancy would shift farther from the center of gravity.
+GZ would increase as the angle of heel increases because with an increase in the heel the center of buoyancy would shift farther from the center of gravity.

-Area under GZ curve at an angle of heel is simply the area of the curve from 0 deg heel to the that angle of heel.
+The area under the GZ curve at an angle of heel is simply the area of the curve from 0 deg heel to that angle of heel.

 GZ and damage stability

-In simple words, in damaged conditions if the vessel do not have any dynamic stability then slight increase in heel due to weather conditions can capsize the vessel.
+In simple words, in damaged conditions, if the vessel does not have any dynamic stability then a slight increase in the heel due to weather conditions can capsize the vessel.

 The minimum dynamic stability required after the assumed damage cases is defined in MARPOL and IBC.

-I do not have the calculations to show how severe weather condition the vessel can survive with these minimum values required as per MARPOL and IBC code.
+I do not have the calculations to show how severe weather conditions the vessel can survive with these minimum values required as per MARPOL and IBC code.

-The distance from waterline to the opening through which progressive flooding can take place
+The distance from the waterline to the opening through which progressive flooding can take place

-Apart from GZ and related criteria, there is one more criteria that is required to be fulfilled for the vessel to comply with damage stability.
+Apart from GZ and related criteria, there are one more criteria that are required to be fulfilled for the vessel to comply with damage stability.

-“The distance from waterline to the opening through which progressive flooding can take place”.
+“The distance from the waterline to the opening through which progressive flooding can take place”.

 And it is required that

-So after the damage and when the vessel has arrived at the equilibrium, the openings like air pipe and other opening that are not water-tight must be above the water line considering
+So after the damage and when the vessel has arrived at the equilibrium, the openings like air pipe and other openings that are not water-tight must be above the water line considering

 - it does not apply to the opening of the compartments that are already flooded

-- if any opening is below the waterline, the compartment need to be assumed to be flooded for damage stability calculations.
+- if any opening is below the waterline, the compartment needs to be assumed to be flooded for damage stability calculations.

 So if you note, a small distance of even 5cms between the waterline and the opening is considered in compliance.

-What if we have a swell of more than few meters?
+What if we have a swell of more than a few meters?

 Even when we are complying with the damage stability requirements, the compartment can get flooded in this case and everything changes.

-GZ and other values which were complying with damage stability with this compartment intact will now change and may not comply anymore.
+GZ and other values that were complying with damage stability with this compartment intact will now change and may not comply anymore.